RWTH-HPC/AIxeleratorService/README.md

 Tensorflow_Python_DIR=<path/to/tensorflow/python/installation>
 ```
 to the location of the donwloaded distribution of TensorFlow.

+Additionally, we need to generate a header based on the

 The whole project can easily be built using Cmake.
 There are a few important flags to control the build process: